Swart-lab/pogigwasc/README.md

 ﻿# POGIGWASC
 A gene predictor developed on _Loxodes magnus_ in the summer-semester of 2020 as part of the master-thesis of David Emanuel Vetter (Thesis-title: "Prediction of genes in genomes with ambiguous genetic codes").
 Heavily based on Augustus.

-Naming: POGIGWASC (IPA: [ˈpɔ.dʒɪdʒ.wəskʰ]) stands for "Prediciton of genes in genomes with ambiguous stop codons" -- the deviation from the thesis-name is due to the program only being specifically designed to handle an ambiguous UGA-codon.
-Its generaliseability to other cases of genetic code ambiguity is unknown.
+Naming: POGIGWASC (IPA: [ˈpɔ.dʒɪdʒ.wəskʰ]) stands for "Prediction of genes in genomes with ambiguous stop codons" -- the deviation from the thesis-name is due to the program only being specifically designed to handle an ambiguous UGA-codon.
+Its generalizeability to other cases of genetic code ambiguity is unknown.

 # Running the program:
-##Variant 1: Without eclipse -- just want to use the program
+## Variant 1: Without eclipse -- just want to use the program
 Prerequisites: **install Maven**

  1. download the code as a zip-file (from github) and extract the contents to some directory